T0ine34/Ascii-Art/README.md

 ### Modes

-- `color` : print the image in color in the console
+- `colored` : print the image in color in the console
 - `ascii` : print the image in ascii characters in the console
-- `ascii_color` : print the image in ascii characters and color in the console
+- `ascii_colored` : print the image in ascii characters and color in the console

 _size_multiplier_ is an optional parameter, that can be used to scale the image.